Sterniii3/drugdevelopR/R/prior_imbi/help3.md

 #### Additional Information
-Optimal planning when assuming a prior distribution for the treatment effect can be done withe the help of the following R packages for programs
+Optimal planning when assuming a prior distribution for the treatment effect can be done withe help of the following R packages for programs
 * in the basic setting

 #### References